jon-harper/E34M1/docs/modules/bottom.md

 !!! info "Design by [Psych0h3ad](https://www.printables.com/@Psych0h3ad_168275)"

-These bottom horns have a mount for Beacon.
+These bottom horns have a mount for a Beacon PCB.
 The Beacon kit should include low-profile M3 screws to attach the PCB.

+The probe Y offset is 17mm.

 Two options are available for routing the rear wiring: